Austronesian Formal Linguistics Association

 It was during that meeting that the name for the conference was chosen.
 It had initially been proposed that the conference be called GALA, the Generative Austronesian Linguistics Association.
 However, another conference already bears that name.
 AGLA was too ugly, so it was decided that the conference be called AFLA.
 This has proven to be very fitting choice given that AFLA serves as a forum for research couched in a variety of formal approaches.
 From that initial meeting in 1994 onwards, each meeting has furthered the unwritten mandate of AFLA to encourage the formal study of Austronesian languages, especially work by speaker-linguists and by junior scholars.

-2019 ♦ AFLA XXVI ♦ Inter-faculty Program in Linguistics, University of Western Ontario (Conference website)
+2022 ♦ AFLA XIX ♦ University of Manchester (Conference website)

 2013 ♦ AFLA XX ♦ University of Texas at Arlington (Program)

 2012 ♦ AFLA XIX ♦ Institute of Linguistics, Academia Sinica & Linguistic Society of Taiwan

 2010 ♦ AFLA XVII ♦ Stony Brook University, New York